anjalik1925/Fire-Fighter-Bot-/README.md

 🔥 Run the Fire Detection System

 Ensure all sensors and motors are connected correctly.
 Power the bot using a 9V battery or external power supply.
 The bot will autonomously detect and extinguish fires.

 🎯 Future Enhancements
 📌 🤖 AI-based Fire Risk Prediction – Implement ML-based fire risk assessment.📌 📡 IoT Integration – Enable remote monitoring and real-time alerts.📌 🎥 Thermal Camera Integration – Improve fire detection accuracy.📌 🔊 Audio Alerts – Implement sirens or alerts for nearby personnel.

 🤝 Contributing

-We welcome contributions! 🚀📌 Fork the repository📌 Submit Issues📌 Create Pull Requests

-Feel free to improve the project and add new features!
+We welcome contributions! 🚀📌 Fork the repository📌 Submit Issues📌 Create Pull Requests Feel free to improve the project and add new features!

 ✨ Connect with Us
 For queries or collaborations, reach out via email or open an issue!

 Team Members:
-Livya Falodia
+Livya Falodia,
-Anjali Kumari
+Anjali Kumari,
 Gauri Chapra

 🚀 Feel free to star ⭐ this repo & contribute!🔥 Happy Coding! 🎉